score-json/json/TSF/trustable/assumptions-of-use/AOU-28.md

 ---

 The integrator shall ensure that the known open bugs of nlohmann/json are regularly reviewed on their impact on the use of the documented version as long as the library is actively used.

+The integrator shall ensure that the known open bugs of nlohmann/json are regularly reviewed on their impact on the use of the documented version of nlomann json as long as the library is actively used within score.